Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Experiments

 \section{Experiments}

-In this section, we first describe the experimental setup, including the dataset and the training and evaluation procedures.
-We then present the accuracy results and provide a comprehensive comparison of the robustness of LV quantification methods to input perturbations.
-We last perform a series of ablation experiments to verify that deliberate incorporation of SPT enables robust LV quantification.
+In this section, we describe the experimental setup, present the prediction accuracy results, and most importantly offer a thorough assessment of our model robustness against input perturbations.
+Additionally, we conduct a series of ablation experiments to confirm that the integration of SPT indeed enables robust LV quantification.